Table of Contents

 There are some cases when third-party integrations are preferable over native ones despite the benefits listed above.
 For example:

-• Changing Market Dynamics: If the market environment and customers’ requirements are rapidly changing, third-party services allows organisations to modify or change their integration rapidly as something new appears.
+- Changing Market Dynamics: If the market environment and customers’ requirements are rapidly changing, third-party services allow organisations to modify or change their integration rapidly as something new appears.
 This is especially true for SaaS businesses that need to provide fresh solutions and tools to the market constantly.

 Types of Solutions